opensearch-project/opensearch-sdk-java/CONTRIBUTING.md

 ### Feature Requests

-If you've thought of a way that OpenSearch-SDK-JAVA could be better, we want to hear about it.
+If you've thought of a way that OpenSearch-SDK-Java could be better, we want to hear about it.
 We track feature requests using GitHub, so please feel free to open an issue which describes the feature you would like to see, why you need it, and how it should work.

 ### Contributing Code